Here’s a hypothetical “would you rather” question that should be easy for any sane person to answer.

 Wim Hof Invades Onnit

-When Onnit CEO Aubrey Marcus invited Hof to visit Austin and take employees through his method, cold-wary staffers didn’t know what to think.
+When Onnit founder Aubrey Marcus invited Hof to visit Austin and take employees through his method, cold-wary staffers didn’t know what to think.
 But 30-plus of them braved their way to Marcus’ home to face his outdoor swimming pool—which was loaded with 10,000 pounds of ice cubes.

 “Hof said, ‘Today, we’re going to all get high on our own supply,’” says Liv Langdon, Onnit’s Nutrition and Food Manager, who attended.
 The group then began the breathing drills.
 “Then we did pushups while holding our breaths.”
 With all the extra oxygen in her system, Langdon was able to perform more reps than normal, “which proves his point that our minds fail before our bodies do.”